musadiq7860/FARMGUARDIAN/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.....

 ## 👥 Team